humboldt/web-360-degrees-panorama/README.md

-# 360_Panorama
+# 360° Panorama
-Photography: How to create and show a 360° panorama.
+How to create and show a 360° panorama.